ulyagram77/Python_TechnicalVision_Labs/README.md

 python "lab_filename".py
 ```

-To run one of the including labs in jupiter:
+To run one of the including `labs in jupiter`:
 > Just start it in jupiter notebook extention in VS-CODE or etc. =)